-The hierarchy of every company put particular emphasis on the phenomenon of business forecasting.
-It is an essential aspect of business strategization where numbers are assumed based on the current and past performance records of business and then planning is carried out for the times ahead.
-All business forecasting whether it is of sales, growth, economic predictions or of internal functions, assumptions of business forecasting are risky which are unavoidable.
+The hierarchy of every company puts particular emphasis on the phenomenon of business forecasting.
+It is an essential aspect of business stratification where numbers are assumed based on the current and past performance records of business and then planning is carried out for the times ahead.
+All business forecasting whether it is of sales, growth, economic predictions, or of internal functions, assumptions of business forecasting is risky which are unavoidable.

 There are many ways to forecast business trends and all of them fall under two extensive categories like qualitative & quantitative.
 Let’s discover more about these models:

-- Delphi model where the field experts are asked for their general opinions which are later on compiled into forecast.
+Delphi model where the field experts are asked for their general opinions which are later on compiled into the forecast.

-- Conducting market research where the opinions of a large number of people are taken on a specific service or product to see how many people use it and what their feedback are.
+Conducting market research where the opinions of a large number of people are taken on a specific service or product to see how many people use it and what their feedback is.

-Quantitative model rules out on any human assumption and depends on data generated by computers.
-This is because the qualitative model is infused with the fickle and hasty assumptions which are too risky to be counted in.
-With the quantitative method, variables like real estate, GDP and other long term measurements are gauged.
+The quantitative model rules out any human assumption and depends on data generated by computers.
+This is because the qualitative model is infused with fickle and hasty assumptions that are too risky to be counted in.
+With the quantitative method, variables like real estate, GDP, and other long term measurements are gauged.

-- The indicator model analyzes the relationship in between unemployment rates, GDP, and other economic aspects.
-A close monitoring determines the lagging indicators in any strategy that will make the economy face a dump.
+- The indicator model analyzes the relationship between unemployment rates, GDP, and other economic aspects.
+Close monitoring determines the lagging indicators in any strategy that will make the economy face a dump.

-In the practical level, there are ample of variations in this concept, but in the conceptual level, the following layout is generally maintained:
+At the practical level, there are ample variations in this concept, but at the conceptual level, the following layout is generally maintained:

 - Choosing a data point

-- Choosing the theoretical variable of data set
+- Choosing the theoretical variable of the data set

 - Assumptions of time